14. Appendices

 - in [13]: once logged in, the user jpa creates a database

-- in [14]: the database will be named jpa
+- in [14]: the base will be called jpa

 - in [15]: and will belong to the user jpa

-- in [16]: the jpa database has been created
+- in [16]: the base jpa was created

-We create an [ARTICLES] table using the following SQL script:
+We create a table [ARTICLES] from the following SQL script:

 CREATE TABLE ARTICLES (